FeepingCreature/SEML/README.md

 Array entries are considered indented by one greater than the number of spaces.
 This is to allow array entries with the same indentation as the object key they are a part of.

-The value of a SEML file is the parsing operation applied to the file.
+The value of a SEML file is the parse operation applied to the file.
 This operation will exhaust the available lines.

-### The parsing operation
+### The parse operation

 The parsing operation may recurse.
 As such, it may be parameterized with a minimum indentation.
-It consumes lines from the input text and returns a list of entries, with a length of at least one.
+It consumes lines from the input text and returns a value, which is formed by interpreting a list of entries.
-Either all entries are object entries, or all are array entries; else it is an error.

 The first line's indentation is the expected indentation.
 It must be **greater** than the minimum indentation, if one is passed.